Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/README.md

 - [YouTube - Todd Mcleod](https://www.youtube.com/user/toddmcleod/playlists): Videos to reinforce Golang concepts and techniques that we cover in class.
 - [Echo Framework](https://echo.labstack.com/guide): Documentation for Echo, a high performance, extensible, minimalist Go web framework.
 - [GORM](http://doc.gorm.io/#): The fantastic ORM library for Golang.

-## Academic Honesty Policy

-At Make School, we highly encourage collaboration between students on assignments.
-Working with other people is the best way to learn!

-However, there's a big difference between **collaboration** (writing code together with another person) and **plagiarism** (copying code from a classmate or outside source without providing proper attribution).

-Here are some guidelines to follow in order to avoid plagiarism:

-1. If you are looking at an outside source for help, **close the window** containing the code before writing your own solution.
-1. Do not write down a line of code unless you **completely understand** how it works.
-(This is true even if the source you're referencing is the lesson slides/examples/etc!)
-1. If your code is still similar to an outside source or another student's, **provide attribution** by adding a comment to your code explaining where it was taken from.

-We take academic honesty very seriously at Make School.
-The consequences for violating the policy are as follows:

-- You will be required to write a [Self-Reflection Letter](https://docs.google.com/document/d/140_PHfDh7gu33OZI_caxEtvNzAlAepjnGcbQcXZ-MRo/edit?usp=sharing) to reflect on how your actions affected others.
-- If this is your first offense, you may be permitted to redo the assignment for a reduced grade (at the instructor's discretion).
-- The incident will be added to your permanent record at Make School and you may be placed on a Participation Improvement Plan (PIP).

-For subsequent offenses, more serious consequences may be considered.
-For more information, please see [Make School's academic honesty policy](https://make.sc/academic-honesty-policy).

 ## Information Resources